Lorentz Local Canonicalization: How to Make Any Network Lorentz-Equivariant: Abstract

 \section{Abstract}

 Lorentz-equivariant neural networks are becoming the leading architectures for high-energy physics.
 Current implementations rely on specialized layers, limiting architectural choices.
 We introduce Lorentz Local Canonicalization (LLoCa), a general framework that renders any backbone network exactly Lorentz-equivariant.
 Using equivariantly predicted local reference frames, we construct LLoCa-transformers and graph networks.
-We adapt a recent approach to geometric message passing to the non-compact Lorentz group, allowing propagation of space-time tensorial features.
+We adapt a recent approach for geometric message passing to the non-compact Lorentz group, allowing propagation of space-time tensorial features.
 Data augmentation emerges from LLoCa as a special choice of reference frame.
-Our models surpass state-of-the-art accuracy on relevant particle physics tasks, while being $4\times$ faster and using $5$--$100\times$ fewer FLOPs.
+Our models achieve competitive and state-of-the-art accuracy on relevant particle physics tasks, while being $4\times$ faster and using $10\times$ fewer FLOPs.